 St Andrew Cathedral School use the oval on week days for sports and physical education.
 On the weekends it is used for competition sports.

+International Grammar School utilised the oval for their home game sporting matches.

 Glebe Rugby League Football Club (Dirty Reds) have a historical attachment to the field.
 They have continued to play matches here since the commemorative match held in 2018.